Aman-Godara/terraform-aws-api-gateway-resource-endpoints/README.md

 How to setup the script (one time setup):
 1. Enter your AWS access key using `aws configure` command of AWS CLI
 2. Configure the script for default settings.
-Make sure to choose those settings as default which majority of your endpoints are expected to follow.
+Make sure to choose those settings as default which majority of your methods are expected to follow.